 Master of Applied Statistics

-Masters of Applied Statistics (Resident and Online)
+Masters of Applied Statistics (On-campus and Online)

 A professional degree focusing on developing data analysis skills in all of the core areas of applied statistics.
 This program is application based and does not offer a substantial research component.
 An M A S degree emphasizing statistics applications could lead to a career in government or industry.